 Conclusion

-For applicable employers, the deadline to submit IRS Form 720 and pay PCORI fees is July 31.
-You should always consult a tax professional to ensure you're filling out your form and paying the fees correctly.
+For applicable employers, the deadline for filing IRS Form 720 and paying PCORI fees is July 31.
+You should always reach out to a tax professional with your legal questions to ensure you're filling out your form and paying the fees correctly.

 If you want a compliant, tax-advantaged health benefit for your employees, PeopleKeep can help!
 Our HRA administration software makes it easy to set up and manage your health benefit in minutes.